Strong leadership; lots of support for students

-Founded in 1992, the school was created as the result of community activism by East Brooklyn Congregations (EBC), a consortium of churches and homeowners' associations that works to rebuild communities in Brownsville, East New York, and Bushwick.
+Founded in 1992 as a safe alternative to large, failing schools nearby, EBC High School for Public Service-Bushwick (EBC) was created in response to community activism by East Brooklyn Congregations, a consortium of churches and homeowners' associations that works to rebuild communities in Brownsville, East New York, and Bushwick.

 Advanced Placement (AP) courses

 AP English Language and Composition, AP Biology, AP United States History, AP Chemistry, AP English Literature and Composition

 Boys PSAL teams

 Girls PSAL teams

 Basketball, Softball, Tennis, Volleyball

 Brooklyn NY 11221